OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 The most common commands used in Octopus are:

-- `info`: this will generate a list of all the scripts found and their state in relation to the database being deployed.
-The info command is ideal when using the community edition, and you need to list out all the scripts that will run on the database.
+- `info`: This generates a list of all the scripts found and their state in relation to the database being deployed.
+The info command is ideal when using the community edition, and you need to list the scripts that will run on the database.

 ![using info to list pending scripts](community-info-list-pending-files.png)

-- `migrate dry run`: this will generate a file containing all the pending SQL scripts, and it will be saved as an artifact a DBA can download and review.
+- `migrate dry run`: This generates a file containing all the pending SQL scripts, and it will be saved as an artifact a DBA can download and review.
 This is preferred over `info` but is only supported when you supply a Flyway license key.

 ![migrate dry run file generated as an artifact](dry-run-report-as-artifact.png)

-- `migrate`: this will take all the SQL scripts and JAR files in the package and run them on the target database.
+- `migrate`: This takes all the SQL scripts and JAR files in the package and runs them on the target database.
 This is the command that does the actual work.

 ![migrate command in action](migrate-command-in-action.png)